 Internet Service Providers

-- Fibre optic uses fibre optic cables to connect to the Internet.
+- Fibre optic uses fibre optic cables.

 Some ISPs have their own networks.
 Others, known as reseller ISPs, lease access to networks that are owned and operated by other ISPs.

 A growing number of Canadians use Internet services to access advanced communications online – not only email and websites, but also Internet phone services (VoIP), television programming and multiplayer videogames.
 Consumers should consider their specific internet needs when selecting a service provider taking into account:

 - Speed (also known as bandwidth) – Paying for faster speeds should allow you to download content faster, run more applications and have more people use the connection at the same time.

 - Data caps – Your data cap tells you how much you can download and stream each billing cycle.
 The bigger the data cap, the more you can download and stream.
 Be sure to pick a service package that can accommodate your usage and your budget so you can avoid additional charges (overages).

 How we collected and analyzed information about ISPs

 For information about service coverage from incumbent telecommunications service providers, cable companies, satellite direct-to-home (DTH) and fixed-wireless service providers, we used data that we have gathered previously, and data collected by Industry, Science and Economic Development Canada.